hknutsen/hknutsen/README.md

 - 🌱 I'm currently learning:
   - Linux
   - Ansible
-  - C# and .NET
+  - Python and FastAPI
 - 💡 I want to learn:
-  - Python and FastAPI
   - JavaScript and Node.js
-  - PostgreSQL, SQLite and Microsoft SQL Server
+  - PostgreSQL and SQLite
   - Docker and Kubernetes
+  - Go
 - 🎓 Ask me about:
   - Git and GitHub
   - Microsoft Azure